Difference Between Money Market vs Capital Market

 Securities that are traded in Capital Market include stocks, bonds, debentures, etc. The maturity period of securities in the Capital Market is more than one year or irredeemable (i.e. without maturity).

 - Primary Market: The primary market is the one in which newly issued securities are subscribed by the public.
 It is also called as IPO Market.
 Primary Market also includes the issue of further capital by companies whose shares are already listed on stock exchanges.
 There are different types of intermediaries that operate in this market in order to assist in completing transactions.
 Some of the critical intermediaries are Merchant Bankers, Brokers, Debenture Trustee, Bankers, Portfolio Managers, Registrar to Issue, Share Transfer Agents, etc. All of these intermediaries are regulated by SEBI.

 - Secondary Market: A market where already-issued securities are traded among investors.
-In this market, investor purchases a security from another investor rather than the issuer, subsequent to the original issuance in the primary market.
+In this market, an investor purchases a security from another investor rather than the issuer, subsequent to the original issuance in the primary market.

-Trade Credit, Commercial Paper, Certificate of Deposit, Treasury Bills are some examples of the short-term debt instruments.
+Trade Credit, Commercial Paper, Certificate of Deposit, Treasury Bills are some examples of short-term debt instruments.
 Money Market securities are very liquid in nature, and hence, their redemption period is restricted to one year.
-Although the return of investment in money market securities are low compared to Capital Market securities, they are comparatively safer than Capital Market securities.
+Although the return of investment in money market securities is low compared to Capital Market securities, they are comparatively safer than Capital Market securities.
 Trading in Money Market takes place off the exchange, i.e. Over The Counter (OTC) between two parties.

 Money Market is characterized by two segments:

 - Organized Segment: Organised Money Market is subject to tight control by the Reserve Bank of India.
 They function under fairly rigid and complex rules.
-Some of the participants of organized money market are Banks, NBC’s, and Co-operative Societies, etc.
+Some of the participants of organized money markets are Banks, NBC’s, and Co-operative Societies, etc.

 - Unorganized Segment: Unorganised Segment is primarily used by borrowers who are not able to get credit from the organized money market.
-Unorganized Money Market has comparatively flexible terms, informal procedures, and higher interest rate for borrowers etc. Some of the participants of the unorganized money market are Money Lenders, Nidhi Company, Chit Fund Company etc.
+The unorganized Money Market has comparatively flexible terms, informal procedures, and higher interest rates for borrowers, etc. Some of the participants of the unorganized money market are Money Lenders, Nidhi Company, Chit Fund Company, etc.

 Money Market vs Capital Market Infographics